 What are the MACD advantages?
 How can you set it up and make use of it in your trading?

 - MACD strategy for newbies

 - Convergence/divergence and how to apply it in trading

 MACD: principle and peculiarities

-Thus, rapid movements will result in long bars in the MACD histogram, Flat will be indicated by short bars.
+Thus, rapid movements will result in long bars in the MACD histogram, and flat will be indicated by short bars.

 This line is designed to receive additional signals from the indicator.
 To avoid any confusion, let us call it a “MACD moving average”.

 The easiest way to do that is via the “Indicators” section in the platform’s upper menu: